 Studying geo-ecosystems and the distribution of life on Earth

 The Biogeography & Macroecology (BIOMAC) lab is a research group at the University of Amsterdam (UvA), the Netherlands.
 We are part of the Department Theoretical and Computational Ecology (TCE) within the Institute for Biodiversity and Ecosystem Dynamics (IBED).
-The central aim of our work is to quantify how the biotic and abiotic components of the Earth system vary across space and time, how they interact, and how responses of biodiversity to changing environmental conditions can be predicted.
+The central aim of our work is to quantify how biodiversity and abiotic components of the Earth system vary across space and time, how they interact, and how responses of species and ecosystems to changing environmental conditions can be predicted and forecasted.

-The group comprises associate and assistant professors, lecturers, post-docs, and PhD and MSc students.
-We cover a wide variety of scientific backgrounds, including macroecology, physical geography, biodiversity, geomorphology, island biogeography, geodiversity, macroevolution and global change.
+The group currently comprises research staff (associate and assistant professors), scientific developers, data scientists, and postdoctoral researchers.
+We work at the interface of ecology, Earth science, informatics and data science, and cover topics in biodiversity, geodiversity, conservation, physical geography, monitoring, policy and global biodiversity change.
 Please read more about our research and our teaching, have a look at our news page, or get in touch with our lab members.

 Schleuning, M., Neuschulz, E.L., Albrecht, J., Bender, I.M.A., Bowler, D.E., Dehling, D.M., Fritz, S.A., Hof, C., Müller, T., Nowak, L., Sorensen, M.C., Böhning-Gaese, K. & Kissling, W.D.
 (2020): Trait-based assessments of climate-change impacts on interacting species.
 Trends in Ecology & Evolution 35: 319–328.
 [ABSTRACT]